microsoft/FluidFramework/packages/dds/spanner/README.md

 # @fluid-experimental/spanner

-The `Spanner` Distributed Data Structure (DDS) which can load and switch from one DDS to another.
+The `Spanner` Distributed Data Structure (DDS) which can load and switch from one `SharedObject` DDS to another.

 <!-- AUTO-GENERATED-CONTENT:START (README_INSTALLATION_SECTION:includeHeading=TRUE) -->